 "If you want to remember the beauty of a flower, leave before it fades.
 If you want to enjoy a good wine, stop before you get drunk." - Li Ao

-It makes a lot of sense for tango to be short.
-It is only three minutes, so the aftertaste is endless.
+It makes sense for tango to be short.
+It's only three minutes, so the aftertaste is endless.

 "Perhaps the most beautiful love is that you love him and he loves you, but the two of you are not together." - Anonymous